pirapira/verbose-code-reading/snarky.md

 * read Core
 * figure out how S2 in applicative.mli is used
 * something about linking... what is the module Ignored doing in libsnark.ml?
-* why the same module type is defined in bingings_base.ml and somewhere else (libsnrk.ml?)
+* why the same module type is defined in bingings_base.ml and somewhere else (libsnark.ml?)
 * read Gannaro et al. [38]
 * why are there two bounds a and b? in Camlsnark_c.Bindings.Group_coefficients?
 I'll see when it's used.
 * Field.one should not be modifiable